marianela-gomez/soil_humidity/README.md

 4. **Water the soil sample until saturation**
    - Gradually add water until the soil is completely wet.
    - Wait for the sample to expel excess water before taking the next readings.
+This process may take some time, so ensure that all soil is uniformly moistened.

 5. **Repeat measurements for 5 to 8 days**
    - Take daily readings to observe variations.